heygautam2001/QSpiders/java.md

          3. we can access method inside static context of different class with the help of class name and access operator.
        - Static variable :
          1. A global variable which ius declared inside a class prefix with static keyword is known as static keyword.
-         2. It will gets its mem ory inside class static area.
+         2. It will gets its memory inside class static area.
          3. Since all the static variable will gets its memory inside class static area, that's why it is known as class static variable
          4. we can access static variable inside a static context of same class directly as well as with the help of class